olsner/elfload/README.md

 ## Known issues ##

 * ELF interpreters (e.g. PIE and dynamic executables) are not supported
-* The loaded process must not overlap the elf loader, this limits the usability severely since most statically linked non-PIE executables will have the same load address.
-* File descriptors marked `CLOEXEC` will not be closed

 * exec() in a program with running threads will most likely crash as the code for the running threads gets unmapped.
 This doesn't affect fork/exec though since the forked child does not have any threads.